OpenFusionist/staking-batch-depositer/README.md

 ### Configuration
 Set up the .env file in the project root, based on .env-example.
 Configure these variables:

-- `PROVIDER_URL`: URL of the Ethereum JSON-RPC node.
+- `PROVIDER_URL`: URL of the Endurance JSON-RPC node.
-- `PRIVATE_KEY`: Private key of your Ethereum wallet.
+- `PRIVATE_KEY`: Private key of your Endurance wallet.
-- `CONTRACT_ADDRESS`: Address of the Ethereum deposit contract.
+- `CONTRACT_ADDRESS`: Address of the Endurance deposit contract.

 For transaction configuration, set (optionally):